ANNUAL BRUESSARD AWARD

 It turns out that these same 4 C's also apply to fostering and maintaining an enduring state of harmony within the diverse human family.

-VIII.
-Honorable Mention And A Big Shout Out to PDCO and CNEOS
+08. Honorable Mention And A Big Shout Out to PDCO (Planetary Defense Coordination Office) and CNEOS (Center for Near Earth Object Studies)

 If you thought that the prospects for artificial-satellite congestion, space debris, and adverse space weather were the worst of Earth's concerns from outer space, then think again.
 There's more.
 The region of the Solar System between Mars and Jupiter is known as the asteroid belt.
 It is estimated that there are well over one million asteroids floating around within the asteroid belt region.
 Asteroids can be viewed as natural space debris within the Solar System.
 Whereby, up to 2022, the USA Department of Defense has maintained primary responsibility for artificial-satellite and artificial-satellite-debris tracking, NASA has maintained primary responsibility for comets and asteroids tracking.